zleyyij/zleyyij.github.io/docs/_posts/2023-06-05-So-Youre-looking-for-a-project.md

+---
+layout: post
+title: "So You're Looking For A Project (or something to do)"
+date: 2023-06-05
+---

 This post mostly serves as a collection of extremely useful resources that I find convenient to group together

 # Homelabbing